startechup/networking-valley/README.md

 compile 'com.squareup.okio:okio:1.6.0'
 ```

+Note: In the new build 1.0.5, we included in this library the Apache's httpcore and httpmime jar files essential to construct the
+multipart/form-data enctype for uploading images.

 ### Features
 You don't have to worry writing codes to implement the SSL/HTTPS feature, it is already handled in this library.
 We did the
 hard coding part for you.
 Also we made sure that there were no deprecated libraries used here.